slingr-stack/slingr-docs/content/en/extensions/packages/create-your-own-package.md

 ## Package creation

 The first thing you will need to do is creating a git-hub repo that will contain the new package data.
-We recommend you start the package creation by making a fork of the [skeleton-package](https://github.com/slingr-stack/sample-endpoint)  that contains a basic structure of a package already implemented. and that you follow this [guide].
+We recommend you start the package creation by making a fork of the [skeleton-package](https://github.com/slingr-stack/skeleton-package) that contains a basic structure of a package already implemented and check this [document]({{<ref "/extensions/packages/packages-features.md">}}) with all the features of packages you follow this

 ## Package registration

-Once the package has been implemented, it is required to register it on the platform so it is available to your apps or, if you decide so, make it public so other people can also use it.
+Once the package has been implemented, it is required that you register it on the platform so it is available to your apps or, if you decide so, make it public so other people can also use it.

 In the `Developer Portal`, in `Packages` section, developers are able to see the packages they can manage, allowing